Scndi/Scndi/README.md

 - 👋 Hi, I’m @Scndi,an undergraduate student majoring in software engineering at Chongqing University
 - 👀 I’m interested in badminton and fitness
-- 🌱 I’m currently learning java,web(front end and back-end technology)
+- 🌱 I’m currently learning java,web(front end and back-end technology),AI
 - 📫 How to reach me:
   -  qq: 2462307688
   -  wechat: a2462307688